You have 0 product(s) in your cart.

-Choosing which PADI 5 Star Career Development Centre (CDC) and a Platinum Course Director for your Instructor Development Course training is the most important decision you will make in your entire diving career.
+Choosing the best PADI 5 Star Career Development Centre (CDC) and the best Platinum Course Director for your Instructor Development Course training is the most important decision you will make in your entire diving career.
 Abyss is Australia's leading PADI Instructor Development Centre (IDC), teaching more than 250 instructor level certifications each year.
 Learn the secrets of becoming a great PADI instructor from Sydney's only Platinum Course Director.

 - 2 full-time Course Directors

 - Australia's leading PADI Career Development Dive Centre

 - Staff available for extra tuition if required

 - FREE Search & Recovery Specialty Instructor Course

 After the sucessfull completion of your IDC with Abyss Scuba Diving and your PADI Instructors Exam you will be qualified to teach: